-Railroads would be required to evaluate certification candidates in multiple areas, including prior safety conduct as a motor vehicle operator, prior safety conduct with other railroads, substance abuse disorders and alcohol/drug rules compliance, and vision and hearing acuity.

-The proposed rule also contains minimum requirements for the training provided to candidates for signal employee certification.
-These proposed requirements are intended to ensure signal employees receive sufficient training before they are certified to work on signal systems.
-These proposed requirements are also intended to ensure that certified signal employees periodically receive recurring training on railroad signal system standards, test procedures, operating rules and procedures, and orders governing the installation, operation, testing, troubleshooting, repair, and maintenance of railroad signal systems, as well as comprehensive training on new signal systems and technology before they are introduced on the railroads where they work.
+Railroads would be required to evaluate certification candidates in multiple areas, including prior safety conduct as a motor vehicle operator, prior safety conduct as an employee of a different railroad, substance abuse disorders and alcohol/drug rules compliance, and vision and hearing acuity.
+The proposed rule also contains minimum requirements for the training provided to prospective dispatchers.
+The proposed requirements are intended to ensure that certified dispatchers have received sufficient training before they are hired to work as dispatchers on the railroad.
+The proposed requirements are also intended to ensure that certified dispatchers periodically receive recurring training on railroad safety and operating rules and practices, as well as comprehensive training on the use of new dispatching systems and technology before they are introduced on the railroads in revenue service.

-With the exception of individuals designated as certified signal employees prior to FRA approval of the railroad's signal employee certification program, the proposed rule would prohibit railroads from certifying signal employees for intervals longer than three (3) years.
-This three-year limitation, which would be consistent with the 36-month maximum period for certifying locomotive engineers in 49 CFR 240.217(c) and the 36-month maximum period for certifying conductors in 49 CFR 240.201(c), would allow for periodic re-evaluation of certified signal employees to verify their continued compliance with FRA's minimum safety requirements.
+With the exception of individuals designated as certified dispatchers prior to FRA approval of the railroad's dispatcher certification program, the proposed rule would prohibit railroads from certifying dispatchers for intervals longer than three (3) years.
+This three-year limitation, which would be consistent with the 36-month maximum period for certifying locomotive engineers in 49 CFR 240.217(c) and conductors in 49 CFR 242.201(c), would allow for periodic re-evaluation of certified dispatchers to verify their continued compliance with FRA's minimum safety requirements.

 Subpart D of this proposed rule addresses the process and criteria for denying and revoking certification.
-Proposed § 246.301 describes the process a railroad would be required to undergo before it denies an individual certification or recertification.
+Proposed § 245.301 describes the process a railroad would be required to undergo before it denies an individual certification or recertification.
 This process would include providing the certification candidate with the information that forms the basis for the denial decision and giving the candidate an opportunity to rebut such evidence.
-When a railroad denies an individual certification or recertification, it must issue its decision in writing and the decision must comply with certain requirements provided in the proposed rule.
+When a railroad denies an individual certification or recertification, it must issue its decision in writing, and the decision must comply with certain requirements provided in the proposed rule.

-A railroad could only revoke a signal employee's certification if one of eleven events occurs.
-Generally, for the first revocable event that is not related to a signal employee's use of drugs or alcohol, the individual's certification would be revoked for 30 days.
+A railroad could only revoke a dispatcher's certification if one of eight events occurs.
+Generally, for the first revocable event that is not related to a dispatcher's use of drugs or alcohol, the person's certification would be revoked for 30 days.
 If an individual accumulates more of these violations in a given time period, the revocation period (period of ineligibility) would become increasingly longer.

-If a railroad acquires reliable information that a certified signal employee has violated an operating rule or practice requiring decertification under the proposed rule, it must suspend the signal employee's certification immediately while it determines whether certification revocation is warranted.
-In such circumstances, signal employees would be entitled to a hearing.
-Similar to a railroad's decision to deny an individual certification, a railroad's decision to revoke a signal employee's certification would be required to comply with certain requirements.
-Finally, if an intervening cause prevented or materially impaired a signal employee's ability to comply with a railroad operating rule or practice, the railroad would not revoke the signal employee's certification.
+If a railroad acquires reliable information that a certified dispatcher has violated an operating rule or practice requiring decertification under the proposed rule, it shall suspend the dispatcher's certificate immediately while it determines whether revocation of the certificate is warranted.
+In such circumstances, dispatchers would be entitled to a hearing.
+Similar to a railroad's decision to deny an individual certification, a railroad's decision to revoke a dispatcher's certification would be required to satisfy certain requirements.
+Finally, if an intervening cause prevented or materially impaired a dispatcher's ability to comply with a railroad operating rule or practice, the railroad would not revoke the dispatcher's certification.